mdolab/pyoptsparse/paper/paper.md

 Although pyOptSparse focuses primarily on large-scale gradient-based optimization, it provides support for gradient-free optimizers as well.
 Also, discrete variables, multi-objective, and population-based optimizers are all supported.
 Because of the object-oriented programming approach, it is also straightforward to extend pyOptSparse to support any additional optimizers that are not currently available.
-All of the features within pyOptSparse, including problem scaling and optimization hotstart, are automatically inherited when new optimizers are added.
+All of the features within pyOptSparse, including problem scaling and optimization hot-start, are automatically inherited when new optimizers are added.

 ## String-based indexing
 Unlike many other publicly available optimization frameworks, pyOptSparse is designed to handle large-scale optimizations, with a focus on engineering applications.